edofic/blog/posts/2014-02-17-product-and-sum-types.markdown

 ### Go errors

-A typical Go function has some side-effects and computes a value of returns an error.
+A typical Go function has some side-effects and computes a value or returns an error.
 For example

 ```go
 func f(parameter string) (Result, error) {